Waikiki is a popular destination on the Hawaiian islands but what is the best luxury hotel in Waikiki? Halekulani Vs Royal Hawaiian?

 For any avid Bonvoy points collectors or spenders, this hotel, which is also part of the Marriott and Sheraton SPG group, is undoubtedly a fantastic choice!
 In fact, this hotel is one of three great beachfront Starwood properties and if you are looking for chain hotels, there is also a well located Hyatt Regency with a club lounge in Waikiki, as outlined below.

 The Royal Hawaiian opened in 1927.
-This “Pink Palace of the Pacific” is located slap band in the centre of the famed Waikiki Beach.
-With 528 rooms and suites, The Royal Hawaiian features modern comfort, indigenous accents and refined luxury.
+This “Pink Palace of the Pacific” is located slap band in the center of the famed Waikiki Beach.
+With 528 rooms and suites, The Royal Hawaiian features modern comfort, indigenous accents, and refined luxury.
 In the Royal Beach Tower, each room provides an intimate lanai for a private vantage point of the sparkling Pacific Ocean.
 In the Historic Building, fresh and elegant guest rooms.
 The resort’s signature restaurant, Azure Restaurant, is perched along the Waikiki beachfront and serves some of the best seafood in Waikiki and in Honolulu.

 This is my second favourite hotel in Waikiki and is the ninth best hotel in Hawaii.
 It is part of the Sheraton Luxury Collection and you can get upgrades and free breakfast at all Luxury Collection Starwood Hotels if you book with our luxury travel concierge.